MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-recover-from-usb-pipe-errors.md

     -   Call the [**WdfUsbTargetPipeFormatRequestForAbort**](https://msdn.microsoft.com/library/windows/hardware/ff551132) method to format a request object for an abort-pipe request, and then send the request by calling [**WdfRequestSend**](https://msdn.microsoft.com/library/windows/hardware/ff550027) method.

-        If the driver sends the request asynchronously, then it must specify a pointer to the driver's [*CompletionRoutine*](BUGBUG) that the driver implements.
+        If the driver sends the request asynchronously, then it must specify a pointer to the driver's [*EVT_WDF_REQUEST_COMPLETION_ROUTINE*](https://msdn.microsoft.com/library/windows/hardware/ff540745) that the driver implements.
 To specify the pointer, call the [**WdfRequestSetCompletionRoutine**](https://msdn.microsoft.com/library/windows/hardware/ff550030) method.

         The driver can send the request synchronously by specifying WDF\_REQUEST\_SEND\_OPTION\_SYNCHRONOUS as one of the request options in [**WdfRequestSend**](https://msdn.microsoft.com/library/windows/hardware/ff550027).
 If you send the request synchronously, then call [**WdfUsbTargetPipeAbortSynchronously**](https://msdn.microsoft.com/library/windows/hardware/ff551129) instead.